NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 v0.3:

-	Enemies and Bushes now have hurtboxes.
+	Enemies, bushes, pots and chests now have hurtboxes.
 	Attack has been implemented and now the player can either kill soldiers or destroy bushes, pots or the chest.
 They drop rupees when gone.
-	Soldiers now move randomly.
+	Some soldiers now move randomly.
 	UI has been updated.
 The player can now acces the item menu and can switch between weapons.

 v0.2: